jpgsaraceni/gopher-trade/README.md

 ## Testing

-This project did not aim to have 100% test coverage.
-Its development did not follow strict TDD doctrine, instead it [aimed to test behaviour](https://dave.cheney.net/paste/absolute-unit-test-london-gophers.pdf).
+This project does not aim to have 100% test coverage.
+Also, its development did not follow strict TDD doctrine, instead it [aimed to test behaviour](https://dave.cheney.net/paste/absolute-unit-test-london-gophers.pdf).

 ## Run locally